fastify/fastify/docs/LTS.md

 1. Major releases will receive security updates for an additional six months from the release of the next major release.
-After this period is expired, we will still review and release security fixes as long as they are provided by the community and they do not violate other constrains, e.g. minimum supported Node.js version.
+After this period is expired, we will still review and release security fixes as long as they are provided by the community and they do not violate other constraints, e.g. minimum supported Node.js version.

-1. Major release will be tested and verified against all Node.js releases that are supported by the
+1. Major releases will be tested and verified against all Node.js releases that are supported by the
    [Node.js LTS policy](https://github.com/nodejs/Release) within the
    LTS period of that given Fastify release line.